These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.

 - You can use several types of fat to cook the burgers, such as avocado oil or ghee.
 I often use ghee.
 I like its rich, nutty flavor.

-- Cilantro is a good substitute for parsley in this recipe.
-I occasionally use it, and I like the peppery flavor it adds.
+- Cilantro is a good substitute for parsley.
+I like the peppery flavor it adds.

-Cook the burgers.
-Heat the olive oil in a large skillet over medium heat.
-Add the patties and cook them until golden brown and cooked through, about 5 minutes per side.
+Cook the burgers in olive oil until golden brown and cooked through, about 5 minutes per side.

-Serve on a plate, in a lettuce wrap, or in a bun.
+Serve the burgers on a plate, in a lettuce wrap, or in a bun.

 Keeping the Burgers Juicy